+1. Community building is an essential part of Catholic education.
+It is important that parents support the common Christian value of

+"community" by their behavior.
+The following are guidelines of behavior which will help to strengthen and nurture the OLL school community:
-- Community building is an essential part of Catholic education.
-It is important that we as parents support the common Christian value of "community" by their behavior.
-The following are guidelines of behavior which will help to strengthen and nurture the OLL school community: - a) In an attempt to be Christian role models for their children, parents are encouraged to promote the positive self-image of other members of the community and discouraged to engage in that which negates the other, i.e. teasing, bullying, excluding, put-downs, etc. - b) In as much as teachers are responsible for supporting good parent-student relationships, parents are asked to be supportive of the student-teacher relationship by expressing critical comments in a professional way directly to the teacher or principal.
-Parents

-- should be aware that comments made in the presence of children which disparage the action or intention of a teacher undermines the child-teacher relationship. - c) Understanding that honest dialogue is integral to a healthy community, parents are encouraged to always engage in direct communication when trying to solve a problem or resolve an issue.
-Gossip is always destructive to the community because it perpetuates problems and convolutes issues. - d) Giving to each decision the best interpretation possible is being fair and just to those in the community who make public decisions, i.e. our teachers, principal, pastor, and parent community leaders.
-To try to understand the complexity and often the agony of decisions is to honor the responsibility of decision-makers.
+- a) In an attempt to be Christian role models for their children, parents are encouraged to focus on the positives of other members of the community, and discouraged from modeling negative behaviors, i.e. teasing, bullying, excluding, put-downs, etc. - b) In as much as teachers are responsible for supporting good parent-student relationships, parents are asked to be supportive of the student-teacher relationship by expressing critical comments in a professional way directly to the teacher or principal.
+Parents should be aware that comments made in the presence of children, on social media, or texts which disparage the action or intention of a teacher undermines the child-teacher relationship.
+Discipline may occur. - c) Understanding that honest dialogue is integral to a healthy community, parents are encouraged to always engage in direct, positive communication when trying to solve a problem or resolve an issue.
+Gossip is destructive to the community because it perpetuates problems and convolutes issues.
+This is not allowed, and if found to cause greater problems for the school, may result in disciplinary action. - d) Community members are expected to view administrative decisions with the best interpretation possible.
+This is fair and just to those in the community who make public decisions, i.e. our teachers, principal, pastor, and parent community leaders.
+To try to understand the complexity, and often the agony of difficult decisions is to honor the responsibility of decision-makers.